 If you don’t have the right coverage and you have an at-fault loss, you’re on your own.

-Here are the types of coverage to look for:
+Here are the types of car insurance coverages to look for:

 - Medical Payments Coverage